-6.2 Financial Assistance
+6.2 FINANCIAL ASSISTANCE

 Financial assistance to students is provided by the College on the basis of need and academic merit.
 Ad hoc grants for books, stationery, towards mess charges etc. are given from the Students' Aid Fund.
 A large number of merit-cum-means scholarships of varying amounts are also available and are awarded each year.
 Continuation of these scholarships is subject to satisfactory academic progress.
-In the last financial year 2017-2018, close to Rupees 38 lakhs were disbursed as scholarships.
+In the last financial year 2018-2019, more than Rupees 35 lakhs were disbursed over around 200 scholarships, benefitting close to 15% of the total students of the college.

-6.3 Discipline
+6.3 DISCIPLINE

 Every student is required to attend all the lectures, tutorials and practicals, except for a good reason for which due leave should be obtained.
 Applications for leave on medical grounds, countersigned by the parent (or by the concerned Tutor/Warden and Dean for resident students) and duly supported by a medical certificate, must be submitted within seven working days of returning to College; thereafter such applications shall not be accepted.
-Resident Scholars should submit medical certificates only from the College doctor and the certificate should be countersigned by the Block Tutor/Warden/Dean.
+Resident Scholars should submit medical certificates only from the

+College doctor and the certificate should be countersigned by the Block Tutor/Warden/Dean.
 The Principal may consider condoning the attendance requirement in exceptional cases of serious illness or accident.